Updated on December 5, 2022

 In March 2020, the Governor of California declared a state of emergency due to the coronavirus pandemic.
 In response to the state of emergency, the government issued various executive orders that require citizens to stay home and comply with social distancing standards.
 The government also issued executive orders banning public gatherings.
 To comply with these orders, many Courts in California are either temporarily closed or operating in a very limited capacity.

 With more time at home, it might seem like the perfect opportunity to tackle that home improvement project you have been putting off.
 However, what do you do if your neighbor has the same idea and tries to remove your fence, believing that he or she as a right to?
+Can i remove neighbors fence on my property?
 If that occurs, you might ask yourself what you can do to stop your neighbor from tearing down your fence if the Courts are temporarily closed?

 First, you should calmly approach your neighbor and politely request him or her to stop so that you can discuss the matter.
 If you have surveyed your property, it would definitely be helpful to have a copy of your survey in hand to show your neighbor the location of the boundary line.
 It may also be a good idea to document the process with a video or photographs, as you will likely need it for evidence later.